SlowlyFire/Arkanoid-Game/README.md

 ## **How to run the game?**

-**in order to compile and run the game**, by using ant, enter from the main folder:
+**in order to compile and run the game, by using ant**, enter from the main folder:
 ant compile
 ant run

-**in order to compile and run the game**, without using ant, enter from the 'arkanoid_run_file':
+**in order to run the game, without using ant**, enter from the 'arkanoid_run_file' folder:
 if you use windows click on the 'ArkanoidGame.exe'
 if you use ubunto enter in the terminal: java -cp biuoop-1.4.jar:bin RunTheGame
+(or give permissions to the .sh file and run it)